-February 2014 - People with mental health disabilities are often among the most vulnerable people in Ontario.
+July 2014 - People with mental health disabilities are often among the most vulnerable people in Ontario.
 Many face a unique set of challenges where they live, in workplaces, or in our communities.
 When people are in crisis they also present a unique set of challenges to police services when considering the use of force.
 This leads to many concerns from a human rights perspective.
 It is not the role of the Ontario Human Rights Commission (OHRC) to comment on individual cases – we leave it to other experts to resolve these.
 But it is our role to look at common themes and concerns, and offer ways to move forward.

-Dear Minister, Please find attached the submission of the Ontario Human Rights Commission (OHRC) regarding your Ministry’s proposed changes to the barrier-free requirements of the Ontario Building Code Regulation.
+Dear Dean Moran, Please find attached the submission of the Ontario Human Rights Commission (OHRC) regarding the Accessibility for Ontarians with Disabilities Act (AODA) 2013-14 Legislative Review.

 June 2014 - The OHRC’s Policy on preventing discrimination based on mental health disabilities and addictions is intended to provide clear, user-friendly guidance on how to assess, handle and resolve human rights matters related to mental health and/or addictions.
 All of society benefits when people with mental health or addiction disabilities are given equal opportunity to take part at all levels.